Birdwatching in La Güira National Park, Cayo Coco, Camagüey and Zapata

 An early start to drive out to Cayo Paredon Grande, a remote island on the Atlantic coast.
 We park near the lighthouse at the very tip and search for the specialities here — the endemic Oriente Warbler and Cuban Gnatcatcher.
 This is also the only place to see the endemic race of Thick-billed Vireo and can be a good spot for migration.
 After lunch in the hotel we either spend the afternoon at leisure or a do little birdwatching close to the hotel.

 We make an early start to see some of Cuba's rarest species such as Giant Kingbird, Plain Pigeon, Cuban Palm Crow and Cuban Parakeet.
-After a leisurely lunch (and swim) in the hot hours there will be another birdwatching walk with the possibility of seeing one of Cuba's rarest species, Gundlach's Hawk, which regularly nests inside the reserve.
+After a leisurely lunch (and swim) in the hot hours there will be another birdwatching walk with the possibility of seeing another of Cuba's rarest species, Gundlach?s Hawk, which regularly nests inside the reserve.
 Overnight at La Belén.

 It's time to leave Camagüey and drive to our next destination in Zapata and our cabins at Playa Larga.
 We'll arrive in the afternoon and have a chance to settle in and perhaps have a swim in the famous Bay of Pigs — you are just yards from the warm Caribbean Sea.
 The Zapata Swamp is the richest bird area in Cuba and we'll start to find out why as we go out, close to the hotel, to enjoy that active feeding time in the late afternoon/early evening.
 After dinner, we can walk out into the grounds of the hotel to look for Stygian Owl and Cuban Nightjar.